Deep Learning Techniques for In-Crop Weed Identification: A Review: Deep Learning for Weed Recognition

 \subsubsection{Weed Instance Segmentation}

-There have been a few attempts at deploying instance segmentation algorithms for weed identification.
-A recent study adopted Mask R-CNN for field RGB images of two crop species and four weed species \cite{champ2020instance}.
+\kun{Weed instance segmentation provides the highest-level granularity for weed recognition, with information on both pixel class and to which each weed the pixel belongs.
+As with semantic segmentation, the most likely use-case for the approach is with highly targeted weed control treatments.
+Understanding which weed to target rather than targeting every weed pixel, would greatly improve efficiency.} There have been a few attempts at deploying instance segmentation algorithms for weed recognition.
+A recent study adopted Mask R-CNN for field RGB images of two crop species and four weed species \citep{champ2020instance}.
 Further explorations for this approach are needed by considering the perspectives such as the improvements on different growth stage and small size plants.